-- Pupils' books are monitored by teachers, principal and Executive Head Teacher. - Teachers submit plans on a weekly basis outlining the learning that is planned - Performance management includes a focus on the teachers' view of learning in their class; - Pupil Tracking meetings termly explore the learning of each child from a broad perspective. - Termly observations in classrooms focus on the quality of learning; more frequent learning walks are also undertaken - Bi Annual Academic Review days collect views of children & parents on the quality of learning.
+- Pupils' books are monitored by teachers, Assistant Headteacher's, Executive Head Teacher and the Principal. - Teachers submit plans on a weekly basis outlining the learning that is planned - Performance management includes a focus on the teachers' view of learning in their class: - Pupil Tracking meetings termly explore the learning of each child from a broad perspective. - Termly observations in classrooms focus on the quality of learning; more frequent learning walks are also undertaken. - Bi Annual Academic Review days collect views of children & parents on the quality of learning.